-Federal Reserve Bank of New York, 33 Liberty Street, New York, NY 10045.
-Email: Rajashri.Chakrabarti@ny.frb.org

-\We would like to thank Alberto Alesina, Roland Benabou, Steve Coate, Francisco Ferreira, Frederico Finan, Ed Glaeser, Mushfiq Mobarak, Paul Peterson and seminar participants at Harvard University, American Political Science Association Meetings, Econometric Society Meetings, Northeast Universities Development Consortium Conference and Southern Economic Association Meetings for helpful comments and discussions.
+Chakrabarti: Federal Reserve Bank of New York (e-mail: rajashri.chakrabarti@ny.frb.org).
+Roy: Georgetown University and Economic Policy Institute (e-mail: jr399@georgetown.edu).
+The authors thank Alberto Alesina, Roland Benabou, Steve Coate, Francisco Ferreira, Frederico Finan, Ed Glaeser, Mushfiq Mobarak, Paul Peterson, and seminar participants at Harvard University, the American Political Science Association meetings, Econometric Society meetings, Northeast Universities Development Consortium conference, and Southern Economic Association meetings for helpful comments and discussions.
 Chakrabarti also thanks the Program on Education Policy and Governance at Harvard University for its postdoctoral support.
-We however remain solely responsible for all errors.
+The views expressed in this paper are those of the authors and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.